 Costs and Fees

 The MSE and MSME are self-sustaining, fee-based degree programs offered by the Department of Mechanical Engineering at the University of Washington.
-The department partners with the UW Continuum College (previously referred to as Professional & Continuing Education) for the financial administration of its MS programs.
+The department partners with Professional & Continuing Education, a unit of the UW Continuum College, for the financial administration of its MS programs.

 Fees for the master’s programs and for students registered through Graduate Non-Matriculated (GNM) enrollment are charged per-credit and vary according to the format of instruction and/or student’s Washington residency.
 These rates may experience modest changes yearly and these estimates are provided solely for planning purposes.